-- IMGVistaLogon.DLL - (Vista/7) (\Required for Vista / 7 Logon, My-T-Touch 2 Keyboard layout) (this is analogous to the IMGGINA2.DLL for 2000/XP), but provides the interface in Vista / 7 to allow the logon keyboard.
+- IMGVistaLogon.DLL - (Vista/7) (Required for Vista / 7 / 8 Logon, OnScreen 2 Keyboard layout) (this is analogous to the IMGGINA2.DLL for 2000/XP), but provides the interface in Vista / 7 / 8 to allow the logon keyboard.
+IMGVistaLogon.X64 is the 64-bit version.
+This interfaces via the Credential Provider interface.

-The following files are used by IMGGINA2.DLL / IMGVistaLogon.DLL, and only are used when My-T-Touch 2 is enabled as the logon option for 2000/XP
+The following files are used by IMGGINA2.DLL / IMGVistaLogon.DLL, and only are used when OnScreen 2 is enabled as the logon option for 2000/XP